Eat Just: 2014–2016

-In October 2014, competitor Unilever sued Hampton Creek Foods alleging the "JUST Mayo" name misled consumers into believing the product contained real eggs.
+In October 2014, competitor Unilever sued Hampton Creek Foods alleging the "Just Mayo" name misled consumers into believing the product contained real eggs.
 Public sentiment favored Hampton Creek and more than 100,000 people eventually signed a Change.org petition asking Unilever to "stop bullying sustainable food companies."
 Unilever withdrew its lawsuit six weeks after filing it.
 However, the Food and Drug Administration sent a warning letter saying the Just Mayo name was misleading to consumers, since the product must contain real eggs to be called "mayonnaise."
 In December 2015, Hampton Creek reached an agreement with the FDA to make it more clear in the Just Mayo packaging that it does not contain real eggs.
-Publicity from the lawsuit and an egg shortage from the avian bird flu helped Hampton Creek grow.
+Publicity from the lawsuit and an egg shortage from the bird flu helped Hampton Creek grow.

 In late 2015, several former employees anonymously alleged Hampton Creek was exaggerating the science behind its products, mislabeling the ingredients in pre-production samples, and manipulated employment contracts.
 Then, emails secured through the Freedom of Information Act showed that the American Egg Board hired Edelman Public Relations to engage in a campaign targeting Hampton Creek's reputation.
 Among other things, the emails inferred the Egg Board discussed interfering with Hampton's contract with Whole Foods, encouraged Unilever in their legal actions against Hampton Creek, and made jokes about hiring a hitman to kill the Hampton Creek CEO.
 The United States Department of Agriculture opened an investigation and the CEO of the Egg Board resigned.

 Then, in 2016, a Bloomberg story reported on evidence inferring that Hampton Creek bought its own products off of store shelves in order to inflate sales numbers during fund-raising.
 Hampton Creek said this was part of an unorthodox quality control program.
 The Securities and Exchange Commission and the Department of Justice started an inquiry that was closed in March 2017 after concluding the allegations were insignificant.